 - 1. Determine the GSD between the plots.
 This is calculated by dividing the right of way length by the number of plots that are required. - 2.
-Apply the SPIF to the GSD for the first plot.
+Multiply the SPIF by the GSD to calculate the first plot location.
+For aggregate populations use the SPIF for the earliest PLC date in the sample plan.